 Therefore, it is essential for ferret owners to provide a suitable temperature range in their living environment, and to carefully monitor their pet’s behavior and health in extreme temperature conditions.
 A well-maintained temperature will ensure that the ferret remains healthy and happy, and able to display their natural behaviors and personalities.
 With proper attention and care, pet ferrets can bring joy and companionship to their owners for many years to come.

-Further Reading: How Do You Calm A Scared Ferret?
+Further Reading: Is A Mongoose A Ferret?